AminnimAMoh/Deferit-Assessment/README.md

 I decided to use built-in state management hooks from React that limits the app dependencies on external libraries like Redux and Redux toolkit.
 To achieve a state management system in this project I have used useContex, useMemo, useReducer.

 The state is not very complicated as the project is not performing complex state controls.

+###Pagination:
+As I am using JSON-Server to serve the API, JSON-Server handles the pagination using ?_page=2&_limit=11 struction to apply the middleware for pagination.
+I have implimented the pagination using express too but it is not in use.

+Secondly, the way JSON-Server sends the previous, next, and last page is described in response headers in the Link section.
+So to reach the last page of the API I had to save the Link key from the response headers using headers.get("").
+More details about this section can be found in pages/api/AppFetch.tsx.